DiligentGraphics/DiligentSamples/Tutorials/Tutorial23_CommandQueues/readme.md

 }
 ```

+In Diligent Engine command queues are exposed through immediate context.
+An immediate context allows recording commands
+directly, or executing command lists recorded by the deferred contexts.

-Then we use the helper function `AddContext ()` to find the required queue and add it to context create info.
+We use a helper function `AddContext()` to find the required queue and add it to the context create info.

 ```cpp
 std::vector<ImmediateContextCreateInfo> ContextCI;